 Breast reduction surgery is an option for men and women whose breasts are not only a cosmetic concern, but also can cause back, neck and shoulder pain.
-Also known as reduction mammoplasty, breast reduction surgery involves the removal of fat, skin and tissue in the breasts to reconstruct your breast in a smaller size identified by you and your physician.
+Also known as reduction mammoplasty, breast reduction surgery involves the removal of fat, skin and tissue in the breasts to reconstruct them in a smaller size identified by you and your physician.

 After the first two weeks following surgery, you may begin walking for exercise to help you burn calories.
 Because walking does not place excess strain on your chest wall, it is the best exercise to perform in the month after surgery.

 Listen to Your Body

 After obtaining your physician's approval, you can begin to return to the typical exercises you engaged in before surgery.
 Start small with lower-impact activities such as using an elliptical machine or riding a stationary bicycle.

-Until you are sure your chest tissue has thoroughly healed, you should avoid certain exercises known to disrupt the chest wall.
+Until you are sure your chest tissue has thoroughly healed, you should avoid certain exercise after breast reduction known to disrupt the chest wall.
 Aerobic activities such as rowing, swimming or running can be jarring to the breast tissue and can cause pain after surgery.

 When you do begin to engage in strenuous exercise again, be aware of signs that you are experiencing surgical complications.
 These include shortness of breath, chest pains or a feeling that your heart is beating out of rhythm.

 While it is normal to experience a greater level of fatigue following breast reduction surgery, other symptoms can signal more serious complications.

 Watch for signs of infection as you resume normal activity.
 Look for redness, heat, drainage, swelling or odors that can develop after surgery.
 Contact your doctor immediately if you have any of these symptoms.